david-drew/OpenVINO-Samples/OpenVINO_Samples_Guide.md

 ## <a name="Exercises"></a> Exercises

 The following series of exercises guide you through using samples of increasing complexity.
-As you move through each exercise you will get a sense of how to use OpenVINO in more sophisticated use cases.
+As you move through each exercise you will get a sense of how to use the Intel® Distribution of OpenVINO™ toolkit in more sophisticated use cases.

 **NOTE:** Before starting these sample exercises, change directories into the samples directory:

 `cd ~/omz_demos_build/intel64/Release`

-**NOTE:** During this exercise you will be asked to move to multiple different directories, and occasionally to copy files (so that you don't have to specify full paths in commands).
+**Note:** During this exercise you will move to multiple directories and occasionally copy files so that you won't have to specify full paths in commands.
 You are welcome to set up environment variables to make these tasks easier, but we leave that to you.

 <details>